Undergraduate Core Curriculum Committee

 In addition, two undergraduate students are selected to serve.

-All faculty members and students vote.
+All faculty members have voting privileges.

 Non-voting members include:

-The UG Core Curriculum Committee elects its Chairperson yearly from among the nine faculty members.Term:
+The Undergraduate Core Curriculum Committee elects its Chairperson or Co-Chairs yearly from among the ten faculty members.

-Meetings are scheduled for three times each semester, but will meet only as necessary.Reports To:
+Meetings are scheduled for three times each semester, but will meet only as necessary.

-2011 - Established as a University Standing Committee approved by the Vice President for Academic Affairs.
+07/01/11 - Established as a University Standing Committee approved by the Vice President for Academic Affairs.